benjamingeer/benjamingeer/content/en/post/pandoc-arabic-howto.md

 Obsidian expects you to put Markdown files in a directory tree that it configures as a "vault".
 You can have multiple vaults, but it stores its own configuration and plugins separately in each vault.

 Create a directory that will contain Arabic articles.
-In Obsidian, create a vault in that directory.
+In Obsidian, choose "Open folder as vault" and open the folder you created.
 This just means that it creates a hidden subdirectory called `.obsidian`; don't put anything in that subdirectory.

 I prefer to make a subdirectory for each article, and to keep shared configuration in the top-level directory.